Ple1din/RPG-simulator/README.md

 - Aggregation: Character has a list of Weapon pointers, which can be equipped and queried.

 - Abstract classes: Character encapsulates common behaviors, leaving specific details to subclasses.

+Personal Conclusion

+This project allowed me to consolidate my understanding of object-oriented programming by applying it in a meaningful and engaging context.
+Designing a character simulator from scratch helped me think critically about class relationships, data encapsulation, inheritance, and polymorphism.
+Through this process, I not only practiced using abstract classes and method overloading/overriding, but also understood how to apply these tools to solve real problems in software design.

+Implementing the combat system, inventory management, and dynamic character behaviors showed me the importance of flexibility and code reusability.
+I also improved my input validation techniques and became more conscious of memory management, especially when working with pointers.

+Overall, I am satisfied with the final result.
+The system works as intended, is easy to extend, and provides a clear demonstration of the core competencies expected in this challenge.
+I now feel more confident in applying object-oriented principles in larger, more complex projects.